-In order to rotate a HEIF image file, simply right-click on it in File Explorer and select “Rotate right” or “Rotate left” from the menu.
+In order to rotate a HEIF image file, simply right-click on it in File Explorer, and select “Rotate right” or “Rotate left” from the menu.
 “Date taken” and other properties can be edited by clicking on “Properties” and selecting the “Details” tab.

 Windows Mixed Reality

 If you want to give this feature a try, make sure that you can hear sound from your normal device speakers when not running the Mixed Reality Portal and from the headset audio jack or built-in headphones when mixed reality is running.
-Finally, close all running applications, including the portal, and go to Settings > Mixed reality > Audio and speech to turn on When Mixed Reality Portal is running, mirror headset audio to desktop.
+Finally, close all running apps, including the portal, and go to Settings > Mixed reality > Audio and speech to turn on When Mixed Reality Portal is running, mirror headset audio to desktop.

-In the Windows Mixed Reality experience, when using an Immersive Application pressing the Windows key or using the Bloom gestures, Quick Actions allow users to easily Go Home, view the time, or launch Mixed Reality Capture tools (Photo, Video, and more).
+In the Windows Mixed Reality experience, when using an immersive application pressing the Windows key or using the bloom gestures, Quick Actions allow users to easily Go Home, view the time, or launch Mixed Reality Capture tools (Photo, Video, and more).

 Diagnostic Data Viewer

-Also, Windows 10 introduces new improvements to its Diagnostic Data Viewer app, including the ability to directly view Problem Reports that have or will be sent to Microsoft with specific details about each report collected, such as when it was sent and what app or component caused the report to be created.
+In addition, Windows 10 introduces new improvements to its Diagnostic Data Viewer app, including the ability to directly view Problem Reports that have or will be sent to Microsoft with specific details about each report collected, such as when it was sent and what app or component caused the report to be created.

-In addition, the app is getting some interface changes, such as a filter to view data points by category is now directly to the right of the search bar, and the export data feature now exists at the top right of the tool.
+Furthermore, the app is getting some interface changes, such as a filter to view data points by category is now directly to the right of the search bar, and the export data feature now exists at the top right of the tool.

 In the October 2018 Update, the embedded handwriting will now be the default experience for text entry with a pen in modern applications.
 Just tap a text area, like a search box, and it will expand to give you a comfortable area in which to write.

-The Registry editor is getting updated as well with a new dropdown that appears as you type to help complete the next part of the path.
+The Registry editor is getting updated as well with a new drop-down that appears as you type to help complete the next part of the path.